 Exceptions: Sometimes you want longer exposures, for example when shooting flowing water.
 Instead of increasing the exposure time manually and risking overexposed images, you should use ND filters instead.
 Read more about that in my article This is WHY and WHEN you really need ND filters or polarizers.

 For this photo at Big Ben, London I used the following settings: 8 sec at f-11, ISO 100 with a focal length of 17mm.
-Because I wanted that typical passing bus lights, I just needed to show up at this spot at the right time, which was around blue hour.
+Because I wanted that typical passing bus light, I just needed to show up at this spot at the right time, which was around blue hour.
 Because of the low light situation, the exposure time went automatically up to 8 seconds, which was needed anyway to capture the light trails.

 The f-stop depends on your lens.
-For example I am using the Zeiss FE 16-35mm F4 lens.
-In this case the "F4" in the naming of the lens tells you, that this is the lowest value you can set the f-stop to with this specific lens.
+For example, I am using the Zeiss FE 16-35mm F4 lens.
+In this case, the "F4" in the naming of the lens tells you, that this is the lowest value you can set the f-stop to with this specific lens.
 The lower this number is set to, the more light can pass through your lens onto the sensor.
 Using a low number allows a shorter exposure time, but also adds unsharpness (bokeh) to your photo, depending on the focal length.
 The higher the focal length and the lower your f-stop value is, the smaller your sharp area will be and the more bokeh you will have.

-My advice: In landscape photography you usually want to capture everything as sharp as possible and I am not talking about moving objects here, but just about the actual focus within your scene.
+My advice: In landscape photography you usually want to capture everything as sharply as possible and I am not talking about moving objects here, but just about the actual focus within your scene.
 You will achieve the best results here if you have a look at the test results of lens testing websites and see where your lens has the sweet spot.
 This is the f-stop when the lens will result in the sharpest possible image quality, which varies quite a lot from lens to lens.
-In general you should choose a value between f-8 and f-11 here.
-This is usually the area where most of the lenses will result in a great quality, but you will also ensure to have everything in focus.
+In general, you should choose a value between f-8 and f-11 here.
+This is usually the area where most of the lenses will result in great quality, but you will also ensure to have everything in focus.